SES AI Corporation (SES) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 22, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to SES AI Corporation ("SES AI" or the "Company") (NYSE: SES) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., May 26, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SES AI Corporation ("SES AI" or the "Company") (NYSE: SES).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SES AI CORPORATION (SES), CLICK HERE BEFORE JUNE 26, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?